stryku/esvm/doc/architecture.md

 ## Registers

-There are 65 general purpose registers named:
+There are 16 general purpose and three dedicated registers named:
-* r0 .. r63
+* r0 .. r15
 * rret
+* rip
+* rrem

-### r0 .. r63
+### r0 .. r15
 General purpose registers.
 Just use it as you want.

 ### rret